 People also ask

-The NREPA currently requires all persons 65 years of age and older who wish to fish the state’s waters to obtains and allows Michigan seniors to purchase a senior restricted license, senior all-species fishing license, or a senior 24-hour fishing license at discounted rates.
+The NREPA currently requires all persons 65 years of age and older who wish to fish the state’s waters to obtain fishing licenses and allows Michigan seniors to purchase a senior restricted fishing license, senior all-species fishing license, or a senior 24-hour fishing license at discounted rates.

 How much does a Michigan fishing license cost?